PhillHenry/ml_business_process_engineering/hugo/content/blog/tickets_please.md

 - **Ticket numbers**.
 Think of this as the primary key for the work, a lingua franca that makes communicating which work we’re talking about unambiguous.
 Disappointingly, not all ticketing systems provide these.
 The popular Miro does not have this functionality at the time of writing.

-If your ticket system has these then you can get:
+If your ticket system has these two properties then you can get:

-## Automatic documentation
+## Automatic documentation!

 There’s a nice little trick you can do to link the code to the requirements.
 If the data scientists have a standard naming convention for the branches on which they work, their code can automagically be linked to the requirements.
 Free.
 No extra documentation needed.